flexibeast/ewmctrl/README.md

 * N - Change the name of the selected desktop window (`ewmctrl-change-window-name`).

 * r - Resize the selected desktop window by specifying dimensions in the minibuffer (`ewmctrl-resize-window`).
-Whilst in the minibuffer, use <kbd>TAB</kbd> and <kbd>S-TAB</kbd> to move within and between the width and height fields, and use C-RET to preview the currently specified dimensions.
+Whilst in the minibuffer, use <kbd>TAB</kbd> and <kbd>S-TAB</kbd> to move within and between the width and height fields, and use <kbd>C-RET</kbd> to preview the currently specified dimensions.

 * SPC *[key]* *[action]* - Select window specified by *[key]* and perform *[action]* on it, where *[action]* is an action keybinding.
 For example, <kbd>SPC a RET</kbd> will switch to the desktop window designated by 'a', whilst <kbd>SPC c D</kbd> will delete the desktop window designated by 'c'.